 Use your Microsoft 365 mailbox in a better client.
-Without leaving Microsoft.
+Without leaving Microsoft

 Outlook on Microsoft 365 is a fine email service.
 The mailbox is fast, the spam filtering is competent, the calendar is the one your colleagues already use.
 This page is not about leaving it.
-It is about the client you read it through, especially if you also keep a personal Gmail, a Fastmail, or a ProtonMail next to your work inbox.
+It’s about the client you read it through, especially if you also keep a personal Gmail, a Fastmail, or a ProtonMail next to your work inbox.

 Microsoft 365 is the service.
-Epistles is a client.
+Epistles is a client

 A great deal of confusion in this category comes from the word “Outlook” meaning two different things.
 There is Outlook the mailbox, run by Microsoft on their Exchange Online infrastructure, where your mail actually lives.
 And there is Outlook the application, the software that talks to that mailbox, in any of its flavours: Outlook for Windows, the new Outlook for Mac, Outlook on the web, the Outlook mobile apps, and the various third-party clients that connect through Microsoft’s APIs.